 This article first appeared on the Adobe Blog on September 8, 2021.

-New tools and technologies — from Snapchat and TikTok to Adobe Spark, SundaySky and Vimeo — are democratizing video creation and distribution, enabling digital marketers to create video experiences without the formal training, expertise or accessibility to resources that was once traditionally required in the space.
+New tools and technologies — from Snapchat and TikTok to Adobe Express, SundaySky and Vimeo — are democratizing video creation and distribution, enabling digital marketers to create video experiences without the formal training, expertise or accessibility to resources that was once traditionally required in the space.

 This approach to next-generation video production allows businesses and brands of all sizes to create and tell their stories, giving marketers the ability to create videos relevant to all audiences — at scale.
 This approach has become increasingly critical to connect with customers during the pandemic, when people found themselves completely shut-off from in-person experiences and mostly alone in their homes.
 Video offers a compelling way to share empathy, personality and authenticity, as well as a channel to communicate social values beyond static text or product photography.